 Type of Degree:

 Student mobility tracks:

 Every student studies one year each at two different European consortium partner universities.
-As an optional part of their study plan, students may spend a research/study period at one of the non-European partner universities.

 Language of instruction:

 Erasmus Mundus scholarships will be available for intakes 2020 to 2023.
 Accepted students may also attend on a self financing basis.

 The Internal Summer School will take place in late August each year for one week for all students.